We are delighted to announce that we will be offering The Practice of PDIA: Adapting to Climate Change, from September 24 – December 17, 2017.

 - Team of 4-6 people who will work with you to solve your problem.

 The goal of the course is for you to build capabilities for climate change adaptation while actually doing climate change adaptation work.

 Enrollment is limited to 20 teams.
-Click here to register.
+Registration is now closed.